Whether you’re new to spinning or have taken spin classes for years, you may have a lot of unanswered questions before your first Peloton ride.

 4. You can try out the app for free for 30 days and bookmark some classes ahead of time.
 (Check out my list of fun Peloton themed rides and sign up for the newsletter to get weekly updates).

 7. Delivery can take months while some people get their bikes in days.
 Don’t be afraid to call and check for cancellations to see if you can get an earlier delivery date.
+Check out this blog post on 10 things you can do to get ready for your Peloton delivery.

 8. You have 12 months from the delivery of your bike to purchase an extended warranty.
 Check with your credit card companies for their warranties.